Managing External Networking

 - Completely different networks that require different physical connections to handle commodity/enterprise and research traffic

-Often the answer comes down to doing things in a manner that can be easily supported by the implementor.
+Often the answer comes down to doing things in a manner that can be easily supported by the implementer.
 Adopting an exotic networking approach adds complexity with regards to how traffic is managed (on hosts and network devices).
 It may also force users to learn new ways to approach problems.
 For instance, a scientist that is not able to access a commodity service (e.g. google cloud storage) via a purely R&E network may not find the service overly useful.

 The following are some considerations during this design and implementation process.